How I Start a WordPress Development Project

 #1) I create a local development environment.

-I personally use DesktopServer (this is an affiliate link but a genuine recommendation!) to quickly get local environments up & running and it saves me start up time by using their super handy “blueprint” capabilities.
-Essentially, this allows me to create an initial starting point that has the few standard plugins I use (Advanced Custom Fields Pro, Gravity Forms, Yoast SEO, WP Migrate DB Pro) plus my starter theme, which is kind of a re-organized version of Joints with some other modifications.
+I personally use DesktopServer (note: affiliate link but a genuine recommendation!) to quickly get local environments up & running and it saves me start up time by using their super handy “blueprint” capabilities.
+Essentially, this allows me to create an initial starting point that has the few standard plugins I use (Advanced Custom Fields Pro, Gravity Forms, Yoast SEO, WP Migrate DB Pro) plus my starter theme.
 With blueprints, I don’t have to waste my time installing the same plugins repeatedly or always dropping in my starter theme so I can get moving much quicker.
-If you don’t like DesktopServer, plenty of alternatives there but in terms of the most simplistic way to dive into local development, I’d recommend it!
+If you don’t like DesktopServer, plenty of alternatives there — Local by Flywheel is one — but in terms of the most simplistic way to dive into local development, I’d recommend it!

-WP Migrate DB Pro (this is an affiliate link but a genuine recommendation!) is one of the plugins in my blueprint and also highly recommended.
+WP Migrate DB Pro (another affiliate link but, again, genuine recommendation!) is one of the plugins in my blueprint and also highly recommended.
 It allows me to push & pull databases as needed so I’m frequently using it in my dev process.